-Sarah is practice secretary to Mr Pisal and Ms Flemming and is the key point of contact for all their patients.
+Sarah is practice secretary to Mr Pisal and Mr Alam and is the key point of contact for all their patients.
 With a degree from the University of Leicester in Geography, Sarah has worked at London Gynaecology throughout her time at university.

 Sarah enjoys travelling, especially visiting friends who live abroad.
 When not at London Gynaecology or travelling, Sarah enjoys a number of sports.
 Previously a keen swimmer, Sarah is currently aiming towards her first race in almost 3 years.

-Aminah is the secretary to Miss Wilson and is often the first person patients speak to answering the busy phone line and responding to email enquiries.
+Aminah is part of the secretarial and admin team and is often the first person patients speak to answering the busy phone line and responding to email enquiries.
 Aminah has a first class degree in Biomedical Science and has a natural interest in the medical field having undertaken roles at Royal London Hospital and Barkers Chemist.

 Aminah enjoys keeping fit as well as travelling abroad and experiencing different cultures.

-Abby is part of the administrative and secretarial team.
+Abby is part of the administrative and secretarial team and is secretary to Miss Evans.
 Along with Aminah, she is often the first person patients speak to on the phone and over email, and also provides support to the consultants and other practice secretaries.